hordi/file_hash/README.md

 # Fast File Hashing with AES Intrinsics

-Fast utility to make hash-sum of file(s) using AES and  memory-mapping approach Fast utility to make files(s) hash-sum using file memory-mapping and AES approach.
+Fast utility to make files(s) hash-sum using file memory-mapping and AES approach.
 128-bit non-cryptographic hash function based on AquaHash project [https://github.com/jandrewrogers/AquaHash])